isomerpages/nlb-discovereads/pages/Read With Me (kidsREAD).md

 <a href="https://go.gov.sg/readwithme-kidsread"><img src="/images/events/abookaday/how%20to%20participate%20kidsREAD%20Clubs.jpg" style="width:100%"></a>

+You may also click on the image to register.

 #### POSTING GUIDELINES
 * The post must include at least one photo or video of volunteer reading to at least one child.
 * Photo or video of each post can be taken from the back or at an angle where participants are not identified.